Want More Videos? Subscribe! →

 The U.S. Senate’s first piece of legislation in 2021 will be a sweeping good-government bill called the For The People Act, and it's a huge deal: This bill is the most comprehensive anti-corruption reform since Watergate, and we have a real chance to get it passed — if enough of us join the fight.

-RepresentUs members have been pushing for many of the policies in the For the People Act since we designed our model legislation, the American Anti-Corruption Act, in 2012.
-These two bills are very similar.
-Here’s how they compare, why their policies are so important, and how you can help catapult the anti-corruption movement to federal victory.
+RepresentUs members have been pushing for many of the policies in the For the People Act since our founding.
+Here’s why these policies are so important, and how you can help catapult the anti-corruption movement to federal victory.

 - What’s in HR1: The For the People Act?

 - Will HR1 pass the Senate and House and be signed into law?

 - Will the For the People Act end corruption?